Patient education: Bell's palsy (Beyond the Basics)

 If your eye does not close completely, you should protect it during the day with glasses or goggles.
 Use a patch over your eye at night, but be sure not to use tape on your eyelid since the patch could slip and scratch the cornea.

-Medications — Most people who are diagnosed with Bell's palsy quickly (within 2 to 3 days of the first symptoms) are treated with steroids (eg, prednisone) for one week.
-Steroids, also called glucocorticoids, can reduce swelling and improve your chances of recovering completely .
+Medications — Most people who are diagnosed with Bell's palsy (within two to three days of the first symptoms) are treated with steroids (eg, prednisone) for one week.
+Steroids, also called glucocorticoids, can reduce swelling and improve your chances of recovering completely.
 These medicines work best when started early (within three days of the first symptoms).
-Antiviral medicines (eg, valacyclovir, Valtrex®) are sometimes used in conjunction with glucocorticoids, but controlled trials have not found an added benefit from the use of these agents.
+Antiviral medicines (eg, valacyclovir, Valtrex) are sometimes used in conjunction with glucocorticoids, especially when the facial weakness is severe.
+Some controlled trials have found an added benefit from the use of these agents in patients with very severe facial paralysis.
+Other forms of treatment are unproven.

 Monitoring — You will need a follow up visit with your doctor or nurse after you start treatment.
 At this visit, you will have an examination and you can discuss any questions or problems.